wannesm/dtaidistance/docs/usage/installation.rst

 C extensions (which enable much faster DTW alignment), follow the instructions in the "From Source" section below.

+**Troubleshooting**:

+If the C-library is not available after compilation you can try the following two strategies to identify the problem:

+1. Call the `dtw.try_import_c()` function that will print the exception message.
+2. Reinstall with `pip install -vvv --upgrade --force-reinstall dtaidistance` and inspect the output.

 From Github
 ~~~~~~~~~~~